Instadapp/docs/content/en/get-started/installation.md

 ---
 > Quickly get up and running with DSA platform

+Interacting with DeFi shouldn't be hard.
+That's why this SDK exists.

 To get started, install the DSA Connect package from npm:

 ```bash